dny1020/coffee-tracker/README.md

 ## Contributing

 1. Make it work better
 2. Add more ways to shame users about their habits
 3. Don't break existing functionality
 4. Keep the sarcasm
+5. Add tests for new features
+6. Update this README if you add endpoints

+## Changelog

+### v1.0.0 (Current)
+- ✅ Input validation with medical ranges
+- ✅ Timezone-aware timestamps
+- ✅ Rate limiting with Redis
+- ✅ Statistical correlation analysis
+- ✅ Enhanced API documentation
+- ✅ Comprehensive test suite
+- ✅ Production-ready deployment
+- ✅ Database performance optimizations

 ---

 **Note**: This API will accurately track your caffeine consumption and heart rate.
-It will not judge you (much), but the data probably will.
+It will not judge you (much), but the data definitely will.
+The correlation analysis may reveal uncomfortable truths about your relationship with caffeine.